GitKB with Codex

 After initializing your KB and configuring MCP, run:

-git kb init codex
+git-kb init codex

 This generates the Codex integration into your project: